Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Will they fade away in popularity?
 That’s a trickier question.
 Emeralds are beautiful, no doubt about it.
 But the diamond market has positioned itself as a must-have purchase when getting engaged (hats off to DeBeers for incredible marketing the last 80 years).

 Well, what about someone in the market for an engagement ring today?
-You can definitely save some money by going with a diamond ring like this in comparison to a natural diamond.
+You can definitely save some money by going with a diamond ring like this from James Allen in comparison to a natural diamond.
 But you must be OK with the strong possibility you’ll be seeing something similar in the future going for much less money.

 There can be other reasons for going with a lab-created diamond (I have had readers contact me that were engineers wanting a ring, earrings or a pendant and were in love with the fact that it was created instead of natural), but you should recognize that lab-created diamonds will lose most of their value.